ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # Addon Specifics

-Uppon adding and FPGA Addon CD within the System Definition, a configuration GUI will open:
+Once you add the FPGA Addon to the system definition, a configuration dialog box will open:

 ![Configuration GUI](./Images/image026.png)

-Notice the option to group scalars.
-This will combine FPGA controls or indicators named with the **_GroupName.SignalName_** format into a group of channels.
-This is an option that is set upon initialization and cannot be changed after.
+**Note** Enabling **Group Scalars?** will combine FPGA controls or indicators named with the _GroupName.SignalName_ format into a group of channels.
+This option cannot be changed after initialization.

 ---

-A previously exported addon configuration can be imported.
+An addon configuration can be imported with the following dialog box:

 ![Configuration GUI](./Images/image027.png)

 ---

-Once the FPGA Addon Custom Device has been added, on the main page, set the path to ​​​the desired bitfile.​​ Select the RIO device.
-The search button (magnifier glass icon) will detect the available FPGAs on the currently specified Target/Controller.
+After the FPGA Addon has been added, set the **Bitfile path** to ​​​the desired location.​​ You must select the **RIO Device**.
+Using the search (magnifier glass) will display available FPGAs on the specified Target or Controller.

 ![FPGA Settings](./Images/image029.png)

 ---

-**Note:** Notice the built in help.
-This help provides the details needed to use each section.​
+**Note:** The built in help provides more detail on how to use each section.​

 ---
 <br>

-When the bitfile is selected, the available DMA and scalar registers are discovered.
-To add these scalars and DMA to the configuration, go to the **Scalars** and **Waveforms** sections respectively.
+When a bitfile is selected, the available scalar and DMA registers are discovered.
+In the **Scalars** and **Waveforms** sections, add these scalars and DMA to the configuration.

 ![Scalar Inputs](./Images/image030.jpg)

-Select the items and hit Add Selected.
-If an item doesn't show up, it is likely not a supported data type or the bitfile has not been re-compiled after changes
+Select the items and click **Add Selected**.

+**Note:** If an item does not appear, it is either not supported or the bitfile was not re-compiled after updates were made.

 ---

-Any scalar integer values can be converted to support Boolean bitpacking.
-However, this is something that must be first programmed in the FPGA.
-It is also something that is not "discoverable" by the addon.
-Therefore the user must configure the addon manually to match what is programmed in the FPGA.
+Scalar integer values can be converted to support Boolean bitpacking.
+However, this must be programmed in the FPGA.
+It is also not "discoverable" by the addon.
+You must configure the addon manually to match what is programmed in the FPGA.

-As an example, the FPGA program could take 8 Boolean lines, build an array, and convert it to a number as follows.
+For example, the FPGA program could take 8 Boolean lines, build an array, and convert the array to a number.
+This will significantly improve performance.

 ![Bitpacking](./Images/image007.png)

-This significantly improves performance.
-If this is implemented in the FPGA, manually find the related indicator in the VeriStand configuration and select to enable bitpacking.
+After implementing this in the FPGA, find the related indicator in the system definition, right-click it, and select **Enable Bitpacked**.

 ![Bitpacking2](./Images/image008.png)

-Once the channel is converted to a bitpacking section, enter in the number of channels being bitpacked.
-Then hit apply.
+Once the channel is converted, navigate to the bitpacking section, enter the number of channels being bitpacked, and click **Apply**.

 ![Bitpacking3](./Images/image031.png)

 This will add 8 Boolean channels to the configuration.
-The user can then name the channels anything.
-Array index order will be maintained regardless of naming.
-The top most channel is always index 0 while the bottom most channel is always the last index (7 in this case).
+You can then rename the channels.
+The Array index order will be maintained regardless of naming.
+The top channel is always indexed at 0.

-When Speciality IO is added, channels will be grouped together.
-Here is an example of an analog PWM IO core.
+When Speciality IO is added, channels are grouped together.
+The following is an example of an analog PWM IO core.

 ![Specialty IO](./Images/image032.jpg)

 ---

-Adding DMA and waveforms works in a very similar way.
-Go to the Waveform Inputs or Waveform Outputs section and add any desired DMA.
+Adding DMA and waveforms works similarly.
+Navigate to the **Waveform Inputs** or **Waveform Outputs** sections to add the desired DMA.

 ![DMA](./Images/image033.jpg)

 ---

-The DMA is automatically "discoverable"' but the FPGA programming leading up to the DMA is not.
-Therefore, the user must manually tell the addon how the DMA is being used in the F​PGA program.
-Take this FPGA loop as an example:
+The DMA is automatically "discoverable," but the FPGA programming leading to the DMA is not.
+You must manually indicate how the DMA is being used in the F​PGA program.

+Use the following FPGA loop an example:

 ![DMA1](./Images/image012.png)

-The DMA "Medium" has 16 channels written per loop iteration.
+The DMA _Medium_ has 16 channels written per loop iteration.
 Each loop iteration takes 10 microseconds.
-The writing is continuous.
-This data is interleaved.
-So, in the addon DMA configuration section, define the number of channels, mode, scheme, and expected sample period (acquisition rate).
-Hit apply.
+The writing is continuous and the data is interleaved.

+In the addon DMA Channel configuration section, you must define the number of channels, mode, scheme, and expected sample period (acquisition rate).
+Click **Apply** to apply the changes.

 ![DMA2](./Images/image034.png)

 ---
 <br>

-​For a DMA channel, continuous or finite acquisitions are supported.
+​For a DMA channel, continuous or triggered finite acquisitions modes are supported.

 ![DMA3](./Images/image015.png)

-Again, this setting should match what was programmed on the FPGA.
-If the FPGA was programmed as a continuous generation (FPGA to Host), setting a Triggered Finite mode would cause overflows.
+This setting should match what was programmed on the FPGA to avoid errors.
+For example, if the FPGA was programmed as a continuous generation (FPGA to Host), selecting **Triggered Finite** will cause overflows.

 ---
 <br>

 As with scalars, certain data types support bitpacking.
-With interleaved data, multiple channels are sampled at the same time (see "Medium" DMA example above) and transfered one right after another within a single loop iteration.
+With interleaved data, multiple channels are sampled at the same time (see the _Medium_ DMA example above) and transfered consecutively within a single loop iteration.
 Each channel is a data packet in the DMA.
-If there are 8 channels, a single acquisition/loop iteration would have 8 data packets.
-In the case of bitpacked​, each data packet is a complete acquisition for a group of Boolean channels.
+For example, if there are 8 channels, a single acquisition/loop iteration would have 8 data packets.

+In the case of bitpacketing, each data packet is a complete acquisition for a group of Boolean channels.
 The maximum number of channels is set by the data type.

-Below is an example of an FPGA program bitpacketing a DMA.
+The following image shows an example of an FPGA program bitpacketing a DMA:

 ![DMA3](./Images/image016.png)

-​Notice how there is no For Loop per single loop iteration.
-Notice how a single packet represents multiple channels. ​In this case, select Bitpacked from the Delacing Scheme.
+​There is not a For Loop per single loop iteration in this example.
+A single packet represents multiple channels.
+To use a bitpacketed DMA, set  the Delacing Scheme as **Bitpacked**.

 ![DMA4](./Images/image017.png)